d8-contrib-modules/cloudflare/README.md

 The module has a 3-tiered architecture
 1. CloudFlare API
-1. CloudFlare PHPSdk  (The SDK is imported using Composer Manager.)
+1. CloudFlare PHPSdk  (The SDK is imported using Composer.)
 1. CloudFlare Drupal 8 Module

 Keep in mind contributions will likely need to be made to both the Drupal